dariuszkorolczukcom/DailyLimitComponent/README.md

 There are maximum 4 emails and 4 phone numbers displayed, and if no numbers provided displays empty div.

-Two separate redux LocalForm elements take the data and send to handlers, which after updating will write the data down.
+Two separate redux LocalForm elements take the data and send to handlers, which after updating will write the data in components state.
+If you try to add more than 4 emails or numbers, it will send an alert.

+Added Validation , it checks if the number is:
+-greater than 2 numbers
+-15 numbers or less
+-is it a number
+and validates email with use of regular expression:
+-[letters and/or numbers]   + '@'  + [letters and/or numbers] + '.' + [2 to 4 letters]
+     /^[A-Z0-9._%+-]       +  @   +  [A-Z0-9.-]               + \.
+[A-Z]{2,4}$/i

+The number validation errors are showed only when focused on the input, while e-mail errors will display even when not focused

+by editing the dailySpendLimit and currentSpend state, the percentage on the progress bar changes, along with percentage writen just underneath it

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).